 2. If the tag is lost, the owner or custodian may obtain a duplicate tag, for a fee as set by resolution, upon satisfactory proof of loss.

-3. It is unlawful for any person to allow any dog owned, kept or harbored by him to wear a license tag received on account of a former license or to wear any imitation of the license tag issued by the city for that year.
+3. It is unlawful for any person to allow any dog owned, kept or harbored by him or her to wear a license tag received on account of a former license or to wear any imitation of the license tag issued by the city for that year.

 4. The owner or custodian of the dog shall neither allow such dog to wear a rabies vaccination tag which has not been issued by a licensed veterinarian, nor allow such dog to wear a license or rabies vaccination tag which has expired or is calculated to deceive in any way.

 E. Term Of License: All licenses shall be valid for a period of one year, from June 1 to May 31 of the following year.
+License fees shall not be prorated.
 It shall be the responsibility of the owner of each and every dog to obtain a new license annually within thirty (30) days of the expiration date.

-F. Record Of Licenses And Certificates Issued: animal control center City office shall keep a record of all licenses and the certificates of ownership issued under the terms of this chapter, which shall show the name, age, address and phone number of each owner or custodian, the number of the license, the name, sex, breed, age, and color of each animal dog the date issued, and the amount paid.
+F. Record Of Licenses And Certificates Issued: The animal control center City office shall keep a record of all licenses and the certificates of ownership issued under the terms of this chapter, which shall show the name, age, address and phone number of each owner or custodian, the number of the license, the name, sex, breed, age, and color of each animal dog the date issued, and the amount paid.

+G. Number of Dogs Allowed.
+No single residence shall have more than five (5) dogs at such residence, not counting puppies under the age of six (6) months.
+Any single residence with more than three (3) dogs shall require a commercial or non-commercial kennel license.
+No person may own or harbor a pit bull breed of dog.

-G. , nFailure To Obtain License; Fines Imposed:
+H. Failure To Obtain License; Fines Imposed:

-1. The owner or custodian of any animal found to be within the city and found to be not licensed shall be issued a notice of violation and assessed a fee as set by resolution, to be collected by the animal control officer.
+1. The owner or custodian of any dog found to be within the city and found to be not licensed shall be issued a notice of violation and assessed a fee as set by resolution, to be collected by the animal control officer.

 2. The fee shall be independent of any criminal fine which might be assessed by any court having jurisdiction due to misdemeanor prosecution for a dog not licensed.